-NASA satellite spots rare sight: a black hole absolutely shredding a star
+NASA satellite spots rare sight: A black hole absolutely shredding a star

 Actually witnessing such a rare event as it happens should help scientists better understand them.
 A paper describing the findings, led by Holoien, was published in The Astrophysical Journal.

-"It was once thought that all TDEs would look the same.
-But it turns out that astronomers just needed the ability to make more detailed observations of them," said Patrick Vallely of Ohio State, a co-author on the paper.
+"It was once thought that all [tidal disruptions] would look the same.
+But it turns out that astronomers just needed the ability to make more detailed observations of them," said Patrick Vallely of Ohio State, a co-author of the paper.
 "We have so much more to learn about how they work, which is why capturing one at such an early time and having the exquisite TESS observations was crucial."

-Holoien calls ASASSN-19bt "the new poster child for TDE research."
+Holoien calls ASASSN-19bt "the new poster child" for tidal disruption research.

 The supermassive black hole engaged in this bit of solar snacking is about 375 million light-years away at the center of a galaxy called 2MASX J07001137-6602251 in the constellation Volans.